jordanott/jordanott.github.io/_posts/2017-04-21-neural-net-wrote-my-essay.markdown

 <center> $$f(w) = \frac{1}{w}$$  </center>

 where $$w$$ is the amount of time spent writing and the output, $$f(w)$$, is the happiness I feel.
 What’s great about this function is that it is continuous and therefore differentiable.
 Hurray optimization!
 It turns out that as the hours spent writing approaches zero my happiness level increases infinitely.
-We should definitely expoit this finding.
+We should definitely exploit this finding.

 How, you ask?
 With a Long Short Term Memory ([LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)) network obviously! **Spoiler alert:** I'm training a neural net to write my essay for me.